 Treatments for squamous cell carcinoma include

-- Cryosurgery — Some basal cell carcinomas respond to cryosurgery, in which liquid nitrogen is used to freeze off the tumor.
+- Cryosurgery — Some squamous cell carcinomas respond to cryosurgery, in which liquid nitrogen is used to freeze off the tumor.

 - Curettage and Desiccation — The preferred method of dermatologists, this involves using a small metal instrument (called a curette) to scrape out the tumor along with an application of an electric current into the tissue to kill off remaining cancer cells.

 - Mohs Micrographic Surgery — The preferred method for large tumors, Mohs Micrographic Surgery combines removal of cancerous tissue with microscopic review while the surgery takes place.
 By mapping the diseased tissue layer by layer, less healthy skin is damaged when removing the tumor.